 A student's financial aid application (FAFSA) can be selected for the verification process in one of three ways:

 - The U.S. Dept. of Education selects a minimum of 30% of Montclair's aid population.
 In any given academic year, this represents over 3,000 selected FAFSAs.
 The U.S. Dept. of Education establishes the criteria and selects the financial aid applicants.
 Although selected by the U.S. Dept. of Education, the verification takes place in Montclair's Financial Aid Office.

 - The New Jersey Higher Education Student Assistance Authority (HESAA) will select student applications for state verification.
 This process is separate from the U.S. Dept. of Education process.
 All document requests will come directly from HESAA and should be returned directly to HESAA.
 It is possible for a student to be selected by both the U.S. Dept. of Education and HESAA.

 - In certain cases (less than 1%) Montclair's Financial Aid Office will select a student's file for verification in order to resolve issues related to conflicting information.

-New students receive a letter notifying them of the required documents.
-Continuing students receive an e-mail notification via their MSU e-mail address.
+Students receive an e-mail notification via their MSU e-mail address.
 The e-mail message directs the student to review the requested documents on the WESS web site.
-All students will see the required documentation listed on the "Student Requirements" on their WESS account.
+All students will see the required documentation listed on the "Student Requirements" within the Financial Aid section of WESS.